-Completed in just 15 to 20 minutes, the SRS-2 identifies social impairment associated with autism spectrum disorders (ASDs) and quantifies its severity.
-Sensitive enough to detect even subtle symptoms but specific enough to differentiate clinical groups, the SRS-2 can be used to monitor symptoms throughout the lifespan.
+Completed in just 15 to 20 minutes, the SRS-2 identifies social impairment associated with autism spectrum disorder (ASD) and quantifies its severity.
+Sensitive enough to detect even subtle symptoms but specific enough to differentiate clinical groups, the SRS-2 can be used to monitor symptoms throughout the life span.

 Features and benefits